Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: SOT-driven dynamics

-In the stationary states, the net torque on the order parameter is zero since the torque due to the internal and external magnetic fields is balanced by the spin-orbit torque.
-Part of the energy pumped into the system by the spin current is dissipated by the intrinsic damping of the system, and as a result the net input energy is lower than that required to overcome the energy barrier of the system shown in Fig.~\ref{fig:energy}.
-Since the barrier height changes with the external magnetic field while the net input energy changes with the input current, the stationary steady-state is a function of both $H_0$ and $J_s$, as shown in Fig.~\ref{fig:final_state}.
-To get a precise value of these stationary states, firstly, we set the time derivatives to zero in Eq.~(\ref{eq:m_dot1}).
-Secondly, we noticed from our numerical simulations that the z-components of all the sublattice vectors were zero in the stationary steady state; therefore, we set $m_{i, z} = u_i = 0$ in Eq.~(\ref{eq:m_dot1}) to arrive at the torque balance equation:
+In the stationary states, irrespective of $\varphi_\mathrm{oct}^\mathrm{init}$, the net torque on the magnetic octupole moment is zero since the spin-orbit torque generated by the input current is balanced by the torque due to the internal and external magnetic fields.
+Consequently, we set the time derivatives ($\dot{\vb{m}}$ and $\dot{\vb{m}}_i$) in Eq.~(\ref{eq:m_dot1}) to zero.
+Our numerical simulations revealed that the z-component of all the sublattice vectors were zero in the stationary steady-state.
+So, we set $m_{i, z} = u_i = 0$ in Eq.~(\ref{eq:m_dot1}) to arrive at the torque balance equation: